opensearch-project/opensearch-benchmark-workloads/nested/README.md

-## Nested track
+## Nested workload

-This track is based on a [dump of StackOverflow posts](https://ia800500.us.archive.org/22/items/stackexchange/stackoverflow.com-Posts.7z) retrieved as of June 10, 2016.
+This workload is based on a [dump of StackOverflow posts](https://ia800500.us.archive.org/22/items/stackexchange/stackoverflow.com-Posts.7z) retrieved as of June 10, 2016.

 Each question and related answers have been assembled into a single JSON doc containing:

 * qid: a unique ID for a question
 * title: a free-text field with the question title
 * creationDate:	The date the questions was asked
 * user:	The user's screen name and unique ID combined into a single string
 * tag: An array of tags describing the technologies.
 * answers: An array of objects, one per answer, with the following fields:
     * date: Date of answer
     * user: Answerer's screen name and unique ID combined into a single string

 Data preparation process: